Skip to main content

 Fatal Accident Inquiries (Deaths in Custody)

-Liam Kerr (North East Scotland) (Con): "I thank the cabinet secretary for advance sight of her statement, and I extend my deepest condolences, too, to the families of Katie Allan and William Lindsay…
+Liam Kerr (North East Scotland) (Con): "I thank the cabinet secretary for an advance copy of her statement.
+I acknowledge and welcome that all of Sheriff Collins’s 25 recommendations relating to the tragic and preventable deaths of Katie Allan and William Lindsay have been accepted…

 Votes